Squalr/Squally/README.md

 Additional dependencies are managed using vcpkg.

-**Important:** The Resources/ folder contains all art and sound for Squally, and is a private repository.
+**Important:** We do not have the legal rights to distribute the art/sound in Squally.
 To get a copy of the Resources folder, copy it from a purchased copy of the game.
 See the section below for details.

 To do a fresh build and pull in dependencies:
 ```